ivansible/devel/roles/dev-jupyter/README.md

 A name of subdirectory in the user home directory, where notebooks will be located.

-    jupyter_git_repo: ""
+    jupyter_git_repos: []

-URL of a git repository that will be checked out during install, e.g. `https://github.com/ivansible/dev-jupyter.git` or `git@github.com:ivansible/dev-jupyter`.
+A list of git repository URLs that will be checked out during install, e.g. `https://github.com/ivansible/dev-jupyter.git` or `git@github.com:ivansible/dev-jupyter`.
 Leave this blank to skip checkout and leave the work subdirectory empty.
+Web server will redirect from home page to the first repository, if any.

     jupyter_password: ""